eiffel-community/eiffel-intelligence-frontend/wiki/markdown/subscription-handling.md

 Used to select one or many subscription for bulk usages.
 The top one is a select all checkbox.
 #### _SubscriptionName_
-The subsctiption name.
+The subscription name.
 #### _Date_
 The date when the subscription was created and saved in Eiffel Intelligence.
 #### _NotificationType_
 What kind of notification type the subscription uses.
 #### _NotificationMeta_
-The URL the subscription triggers or email adresses that will be notified on a subscription trigger.
+The URL witch the subscription triggers or email adresses that will be notified on a subscription trigger.
 #### _Repeat_
-True or False depending weather or not repeat is activated.
+True or False depending whether or not repeat is activated.
 #### _Action_
 A set of buttons handling different kind of actions for that subscription.
-When hovering with a pointer over the button a descriptor what the button does will be displayed.
+When hovering with a pointer over the button a descriptor showing what the button does will be displayed.

 <kbd>